mhkeller/sublime-interview-syntax/README.md

 It looks best with the [Spacegray Eighties](http://github.com/mhkeller/spacegray) theme but it works with any of the [Spacegray family](http://github.com/mhkeller/spacegray).
 It will work in other color schemes but its aesthetics are not guaranteed.

+## Who's it for

+If you already develop in Sublime Text, this can be a useful tool to give more structure and verifiability to interviews you conduct.

+If you're a reporter who doesn't program, it can perform the above but also be a useful starting point to familiarize yourself with a text editor.

 ## What it looks like

 Here's an example: